-New this month Correction: The reason Maleficent was setting a trap in the cottage was to capture the princess's true love so she could prevent the princess from being woken up.
+Correction: The reason Maleficent was setting a trap in the cottage was to capture the princess's true love so she could prevent the princess from being woken up.
 She didn't know at the time that Aurora had fallen in love with Prince Phillip, who was assumed to be the peasant.

 Corrected entry: Throughout the movie Aurora has brown eyes.
 When she is kissed by the prince however, she opens her eyes and they are clearly blue.